edeliver/edeliver/README.md

     APP="squirrel"          # You know, the shipit one

-    USER="$APP"             # Can be anything really, but it would be nice if you stuck to this convetion
+    USER="$APP"             # Can be anything really, but it would be nice if you stuck to this convention

     PORT=7000               # The TCP port on which your app will be listening on (think reverse-proxies)
                             # Not at all scalable, will be revised not before long